-Taylor Swift Is Queen of Pop On This Week’s Charts
+Taylor Swift Is Queen Of Pop On This Week’s Charts

 “‘It’s not ‘Formation’ at all,’ Kahn said when the subject of his Twitter war with the Beyhive came up during a Times chat about ‘Bodied,’ his unapologetically brazen satire about race, hip-hop, cultural appropriation and freedom of speech.

 “They try to say she’s wearing a black crop top and Beyoncé wore a black crop top.
 But they don’t realize in 2015 in ‘Bad Blood,’ Taylor Swift was wearing a black crop top.
-I really do think, by the way, that Beyoncé copied ‘Bad Blood,’ ” Kahn is quoted as revealing.
+I really do think, by the way, that Beyoncé copied ‘Bad Blood,'” Kahn is quoted as revealing.

 This upset many of Beyonce’s biggest fans.